-- If you go to directly to a publisher or organization web page that has access restrictions, this bookmarklet will ask you to log in with your NetID and then pass you through to the resource you were looking for.
+- If you go directly to a publisher or organization web page that has access restrictions, this bookmarklet will ask you to log in with your NetID and then pass you through to the resource you were looking for.

 - This only works for resources the library subscribes to.
 (If the library does not subscribe, you can use interlibrary loan to request resources that you need.)

-Chrome, Firefox, Safari, IE11, and Microsoft Edge
+Chrome, Firefox, Safari, IE11, Microsoft Edge, and Mobile Devices

 - SWANK Digital Campus

 - O'Reilly Safari Books

 Feel free to contact us if you have questions about using the bookmarklet.

 Enable the "Find It @ UNR" Option in Google Scholar